guoyu07/meta64/help.md

 #Meta64 User Guide

 * All the following information assumes you are a logged in registered user.

-* On the left hand side, is an expandable menu, so you can click to expand sections.
+If not logged in most of these things will be disabled or completly hidden.

 * You can click individual rows to "select them" for menu operations, and the Red Bar on the left means that row is "selected".

+* Many of the menu items on the left operate on the "currently selected node(s)" that you select in the main view.

-##How To
+##How To...

-###Create a New Content Node
+###Create a New Node (i.e. add Content)

 * Click "MY INFO" to go to the root of your content.